Chevrolet BrightDrop: History

 The replacements for the Chevrolet Express and GMC Savana were scheduled for the 2026 model year.
 They were anticipated to use Ultium battery technology and may have adopted a smaller version of the Zevo platform.

 For the 2025 model year, the vehicles were rebranded from BrightDrop Zevo 400 and BrightDrop Zevo 600 to Chevrolet BrightDrop 400 and Chevrolet BrightDrop 600.

 During GM’s Q3 2025 earnings call, CEO Mary Barra officially confirmed the decision to halt production of the BrightDrop van, citing low demand, changing regulations, and the loss of U.S. tax credits.

 Design

-The Zevo range is based on the Ultium battery announced by GM in 2020.
+The BrightDrop range is based on the Ultium battery announced by GM in 2020.
 Because the van does not need a drive train axle, engineers were able to lower the step-in height by 2 in, improving ergonomics and reducing the physical strain on delivery drivers.
 The body is made of composite materials incorporating recycled content, riding on a typical battery-electric vehicle skateboard chassis with the underfloor traction motors and battery lowering the vehicle's center of gravity.
 The chassis uses high-strength steel in the rocker panels, door reinforcement beams, floor structure, and side pillars extending forward from the front firewall.